Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 • Diabetes: Patients with diabetes mellitus should not take excessive doses for extended periods of time.

-• Hemochromatosis: Use large doses with caution in patients with hemochromatosis; may have increased risk of adverse events (IOM, 2000).
+• Hemochromatosis: Use with caution in patients with hemochromatosis; excess ascorbic acid intake may increase the risk of adverse events (IOM 2000).

-• Renal disorders: Use large doses with caution with renal disorders or patients prone to recurrent renal calculi; may have increased risk of adverse events (IOM, 2000).
+• Renal impairment: Use with caution in patients with renal impairment or patients prone to recurrent renal calculi; may have increased risk of developing acute or chronic oxalate nephropathy.

 Dosage form specific issues: